djalilhebal/peer-party/Ramblings.md

 - Subtitles can be added, but they have to be in the WebVTT format.
     * [Adding captions and subtitles to HTML video - Developer guides | MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Adding_captions_and_subtitles_to_HTML5_video)

+- **Non-option 1**:
+Use VLC via VLC HTTP requests.

 - **Option 1**:
-FFmpeg can convert formats to WebVTT (e.g. `ffmpeg -i x.srt x.vtt`).
+FFmpeg can convert formats to WebVTT (as in `ffmpeg -i x.srt x.vtt`).
-The easiest solution would be to load the whole program in the browser and do the conversion there, Obviously this is not practical.
+The easiest solution would be to load the whole program in the browser and do the conversion there.
+Needless to say, this is not practical.
     * https://github.com/ffmpegwasm/ffmpeg.wasm
         + `ffmpeg-core.wasm` is ~23mb.
 Unacceptable!

 - **Option 2**:
-Use VLC via VLC HTTP requests.
+Find or write a simple parser in JS.

 - **Option 3**:
-Find or write a simple parser in JS.
+SubSimplex.

 ## If we had to rely on a server / serverless platform